Very Simple Explanation

 There should be three critters in the scene below.
-This scene will change if you reload the page.
+This scene will change if you click the button just below it.

 Background objects exist to confuse you.
 They are all generated from the same template with minor variations.
 Over time this template itself changes very slowly, resulting in a slowly changing background.

 Critters are generated separately from background objects, although they could look identical in theory.
 Initially critters are generated with random characteristics, but critters that survive your attempts to kill them contribute offspring with similar characteristics to the next generation.
 This means critters can evolve.

 This idea is demonstrated below, where 3 critters are present amidst 40 background objects.
 The critters will sit on top of objects if they intersect, so all three critters are visible.

 Critters can be killed by clicking on them.
 If you click where there isn't a critter your score will turn red for a moment and you will be unable to kill any critters during this time.

 The score on the left is your percent hit score.
 If you miss it goes down (and you get "locked out" and unable to kill critters for a moment).
 The score on your right shows your ability to mercilessly devastate the critter population.
 Each critter that slips by lowers this part of the score.
 In the middle is your total combined score.